brenns10/brennan.io/_posts/2015-08-30-why-you-should-hire-cs-majors.md

 ## Conclusion

-I don't think my college teaches computer science perfectly.
-I could talk your ear off about the problems in the department.
-But I do think that a computer science program in combination with the genuine hacker spirit is the most effective way to produce the best developers, period.
-Sure, some smart ones didn't have to go to college, but they're the exception, not the rule.
+I definitely don't mean to say that being self taught makes you a bad candidate for a job.
+Self teaching got me very far before I came to college.
+Good candidates come from everywhere, and you don't have to be ruling people out either way.
+That being said, I do think that a computer science program in combination with the genuine hacker spirit is the most effective way to produce the best developers.

 [article]: http://www.wsj.com/articles/why-im-not-looking-to-hire-computer-science-majors-1440804753
 [Dittach]: http://dittach.com